splunk/public-o11y-docs/get-started/tutorials/collector-configuration-tutorial/collector-config-tutorial-edit.rst

 .. _collector-config-tutorial-edit:

 **********************************************************************
-Part 2: Edit the configuration to activate a new receiver and exporter
+Part 2: Edit the configuration to activate a new receiver and processor
 **********************************************************************

 You edit the Collector configuration when you need to add new components, functionalities, or settings.
 For example, the Splunk Distribution of OpenTelemetry Collector includes preconfigured :ref:`otel-components` that collect metrics and prepare the Collector to export data to Splunk Observability Cloud.